CMSgov/MES-StateOfficerMD/collections/_courses/one/kickoff.md

 indicator: admin
 priority: high
 visible: true
-date: October 8, 2020
+date: April 6, 2021
 dimension: ko1
 ---

 # {{ page.title }}

 To get yourself into the course material, we recommend you give [the syllabus a read]({{ '/syllabus/' | prepend: site.baseurl }}) while listening to some tunes you enjoy.
 (Or in quiet.
-Whatever works best for you.
-We're fans of funk.)
+Whatever works best for you.)

 ## What this first course covers

-This course will cover four dimensions of the Health Tracker, one for each primary indicator.
+This course will cover four dimensions of the [Health Tracker](https://federalist-eb7b399c-56d9-4c6b-b524-27e0627cdd86.app.cloud.gov/site/jadudm/cms-htmd/rubric/), one for each primary indicator.

 ### Outcomes-orientation